BVTheEpic/Multiversal-Observatory/README.md

 Version 1.0 was created a while ago, and will not be uploaded to GitHub.
 Version 1.0 consisted of WAY too many conditional statements, and was nearly 4,000 lines long.
 This version is much more streamlined, as it is under 300 lines long.

+# Will this project be updated with previous incarnations of the Multiverse?
+Yes!
+V2.0 will allow users to view the pre-Flashpoint Multiverse.